alif-mahmud28/alif-mahmud28/README.md

 ### 🌱 Currently Working On

-- 📈 Building Data Analysis projects with Python.
+- 📈 Building Data Analysis projects with Python,Excel and SQL.
 - 📖 Preparing for IELTS for higher studies abroad.
 - 💻 Practicing Database Management Systems (DBMS).